n-speed/TCP-IP-4Axis-CPP/README-EN.md

----

-typora-root-url: ./picture
----

-Chinese version of the README -> please [click here](./README.md)

-Dobot   TCP-IP-MG400-CPP   secondary development API interface ( [TCP-IP-MG400-CPP Chinese README](https://github.com) )
+# Note: The below ReadMe is based on the original Dobot TCP-IP-MG400-CPP documenation

 # 1\.
 Introduction